hborla/swift-evolution/proposals/NNNN-generalize-async-sequence.md

 ## Motivation

-`AsyncSequence` and `AsyncIteratorProtocol` were designed to be polymorphic over the `throws` effect and actor isolation.
+`AsyncSequence` and `AsyncIteratorProtocol` were intended to be polymorphic over the `throws` effect and actor isolation.
 However, the current API design has serious limitations that impact expressivity in generic code, `Sendable` checking, and runtime performance.

 Some `AsyncSequence`s can throw during iteration, and others never throw.
-To enable callers to only require `try` when the given sequence can throw, `AsyncSequence` and `AsyncIteratorProtocol` use a bespoke `@rethrows` attribute on the protocol.
-The `@rethrows` attribute does not allow generic constraints over the `throws` effect, which has also [prevented `AsyncSequence` from adopting primary associated types](https://forums.swift.org/t/se-0346-lightweight-same-type-requirements-for-primary-associated-types/55869/70).
+To enable callers to only require `try` when the given sequence can throw, `AsyncSequence` and `AsyncIteratorProtocol` used an experimental feature to try to capture the throwing behavior of a protocol.
+However, this approach was insufficiently general, which has also [prevented `AsyncSequence` from adopting primary associated types](https://forums.swift.org/t/se-0346-lightweight-same-type-requirements-for-primary-associated-types/55869/70).
 Primary associated types on `AsyncSequence` would enable hiding concrete implementation details behind constrained opaque or existential types, such as in transformation APIs on `AsyncSequence`:

 ```swift
 extension AsyncSequence {